brigittepegado/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Brigitte Pegado.
 I have the following qualities:

-- I rock a great mustache
+- I rock up a mountain with ropes
-- I'm extremely loyal to my family
+- I love my family dearly

-What else do you need?
+What else do you need? - a better understanding of how to design my website

 ### my history